-When it comes to your cat, just like us, Pop-Tarts aren’t toxic.
-They’re just unhealthy.
-Plus, cats are obligate carnivores who can’t taste sugar, so they are not a good use of empty calories in terms of satisfying your feline.
+If your cat tried any of the other recipes, you don’t need to worry as much, they’re just unhealthy.
+Plus, cats are obligate carnivores who can’t taste sweet, so they are not a good use of empty calories in terms of satisfying your feline.
 Let’s take a bit deeper look.

 Cats Shouldn’t Eat Pop-Tarts